ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-2-2.md

-Chapter 8: Key Characteristics of Effective Leaders
+Key Characteristics of Effective Leaders
 ===================================================

 In this chapter, we will explore the key characteristics that contribute to the effectiveness of leaders.
 Understanding these qualities is essential for promotable executives seeking to enhance their leadership skills and drive career growth.
 By cultivating these characteristics, you can build a strong foundation for successful leadership.